HBPNeurorobotics/BlenderRobotDesigner/README.rst

 license <http://www.gnu.org/licenses/gpl-2.0.html>`__ from
 `here <https://gitlab.com/h2t/roboteditor>`__.

-he *NRP RobotDesigner* is a fork of the *RobotEditor*, which has been chosen as the basis after a comparison to competing projects (e.g., `phobos <https://github.com/rock-simulation/phobos>`__).
+The *NRP RobotDesigner* is a fork of the *RobotEditor*, which has been chosen as the basis after a comparison to competing projects (e.g., `phobos <https://github.com/rock-simulation/phobos>`__).
 It will enrich the existing project by components required for the NRP (e.g., for